YashB63/GFG-Daily-Questions/README.md

     Given a number n the task is to find the minimum number which is divisible by all numbers from 1 to n.
     Print the answer modulo (10^9+7).

+Day 53:

+  Q1: Shortest Prime Path:

+    You are given two four digit prime numbers num1 and num2.
+    Find the distance of the shortest path from Num1 to Num2 that can be attained by altering only single digit at a time such that every number that we get after changing a digit is a four digit prime number with no leading zeros.

+  Q2: Day of the week:

+    Write a program that calculates the day of the week for any particular date in the past or future.

+  Q3: Love for the twins:

+    Given an Array of Integers Arr of length N, you have to count number of elements of the array that can be counted as pair of equal elements.